benschwen/unittest_testrail/README.md

 see test_modules/**.py for usage of attributes on test methods

+-- this was originally written for integration with selenium and saucelabs
+ - you will find some commented out code for saucelabs, including support for logging videos
+ - you will find some basic selenium framework support including screenshots and logging them

-#### USE AS YOUR TEST FRAMEWORK STARTING POINT, OR COPY WHAT YOU LIKE AND DITCH THE REST
+##### USE AS YOUR TEST FRAMEWORK STARTING POINT, OR COPY WHAT YOU LIKE AND DITCH THE REST
 makes no difference to me.  just leave your feedback on the github page!  thanks!

+### if you'd like to add things to this and push into my repo, go for it!!!